Soler 5862, Palermo, Buenos Aires

 Rooms continue in this design, with dark platinum textured wallpaper, tweed chaise longues or chairs, and modern touches such as large LCD televisions, iPod docking ports, and iPads available for use on request.
 Rooms do not have a bathtub, but the combination of the large space, delicious citrusy organic bath products, and the high pressure rain shower make you not even miss a tub.
 There is also no ability to make coffee in the room (you would have to call for one from the restaurant), but management is promising that espresso machines are on the way.

 Fierro really feels like a hotel with conscience.
 Although it is a newer hotel, it has quickly gained a lot of respect in the community for the way that the organization reaches out to support local people and events.
 One of the many small details that stood out was the inclusion in the minibar of locally made products.
-Try the rich chocolate cookies or the parmesan crackers by Sugar and Spice, which are made right down the road in Palermo.
+Try the rich chocolate cookies or the Parmesan crackers by Sugar and Spice, which are made right down the road in Palermo.

 Although each suite is inviting, with sufficient space to have people over for drinks or a meeting, the terrace suite is the way to go to really feel like you are in Palermo.
 It comes with a large outdoor terrace, with a huge outdoor Jacuzzi and even a grill to indulge in a private traditional asado.
-Buenos Aires at times can feel overwhelming, but you can’t help but feel like you found your place in the city while drinking Malbec in the Jacuzzi, overlooking the streets of Palermo, after filling your belly with the world–famous Argentine barbeque.
+Buenos Aires at times can feel overwhelming, but you can’t help but feel like you found your place in the city while drinking Malbec in the Jacuzzi, overlooking the streets of Palermo, after filling your belly with the world–famous Argentine barbecue.

 At night is the best time to visit the rooftop pool area.
 Even in the winter, the outdoor pool is heated to a balmy temperature.
 Standing underneath the powerful waterfall cascade will melt away any tension that you have, and there are even built–in lounge chair areas to lay in that have massage jets from below.
 Dry off afterwards with a visit to the sauna and you will be in your room sleeping like a baby in no time.